 As described above, HUD will not process prospective conversions in projects where the contract termination will occur in fewer than 60 days following the owner's initial submission to HUD.
 If the contract termination will be fewer than 60 days from the owner’s initial submission, or if TPV funding has been requested by the Office of Public and Indian Housing on behalf of eligible project residents and processed, (i.e., the PHA’s ACC has been amended reflecting the new increment of TPVs) TPVs will be issued to the eligible residents, and the conversion request will be processed as a retroactive conversion to PBVs.

-Only the units occupied by eligible low-income residents who either are receiving TPV or EV assistance at the time of contract expiration or termination, who continue to reside in the project, and who consent to the conversion, may be assisted under the PBV HAP contract.
-For retroactive conversions, as required under the RAD statute, the “Administering PHA” must approve a request for retroactive conversion to a PBV HAP contract.
+Only the units occupied by eligible low-income residents who either are receiving TPV or EV assistance at the time of contract expiration or termination, who continue to reside in the project, and who consent to the conversion, may be assisted under the PBV HAP Contract.
+For retroactive conversions, as required under the RAD Statute, the “Administering PHA” must approve a request for retroactive conversion to a PBV HAP Contract.
 If the actively Administering PHA does not consent to long-term conversion of the contract to PBV assistance, the project is not eligible for retroactive conversion.

 The table below summarizes key characteristics of prospective and retroactive conversions.